Sydney Dacres: Early career

 Dacres was born in 1804, the son of Captain, later Vice-Admiral, Sir Richard Dacres and Martha Phillips Milligan.
 The Dacres had a long history of naval service, Sydney's uncle, James Richard Dacres, was a vice-admiral, while his cousins Barrington Dacres and James Richard Dacres would both serve in the navy, the former becoming a post-captain, the latter a vice-admiral.
 His father, Richard Dacres, had served with Sir Sidney Smith as his flag captain aboard HMS Pompee during his Mediterranean campaign, and under Captain Sir John Colpoys, while Colpoys was commander of HMS Hannibal and HMS London.
-His elder brother Sir Richard James Dacres was a general in the British Army and was also awarded the GCB.
+His elder brother Sir Richard James Dacres was a field marshal in the British Army and was also awarded the GCB.

 Sydney joined the Royal Navy in 1817 at the age of 12, and after serving for ten years, was promoted to lieutenant on 5 May 1827, initially aboard the 46-gun HMS Blonde under Captain Edmund Lyons.
 On 18 October Lieutenant Dacres was involved in an attack on the Turkish forces at Morea, during the Greek War of Independence.
 He and other lieutenants from Blonde, working in company with French naval forces, landed guns and helped to build batteries.

 Dacres was promoted to commander on 28 August 1834, being appointed to his first command, the paddle sloop HMS Salamander on 16 August 1836.
 He was promoted to post-captain on 1 August 1840 and duly relinquished command of the Salamander on 15 September 1840.
 He was briefly appointed to command HMS Avenger in 1847, before taking over command of the 120-gun first rate HMS St Vincent, from 16 November 1847.
 The St Vincent was at that time the flagship of Rear-Admiral Sir Charles John Napier, commander of the Channel Fleet.
 Dacres took command of the 50-gun frigate HMS Leander on 28 September 1849, commissioning her at Portsmouth and joining a Squadron of Evolution.
 He commanded the Leander until 3 June 1852, when he was shifted to the screw-propelled second rate HMS Sans Pareil.
 He took command on 8 June 1852, commissioning her at Plymouth and sailing her to Lisbon.
 She spent 1853 as part of the Channel squadron, then with the outbreak of the Crimean War Dacres sailed to the Black Sea in 1854 to support operations.
 Dacres remained in command until 22 November 1854, when he was succeeded by Acting-Captain Leopold George Heath.
 He was appointed a Companion of the Bath on 5 July 1855, and on 30 April 1857 he was among the British officers who fought in the Crimea who received permission from Queen Victoria to accept the award of Officer of the Legion of Honour.